sympower/dt-data-load-tool/docs/website/docs/walkthroughs/deploy-a-pipeline/deploy-with-google-cloud-functions.md

 in the address bar.
 The message "Pipeline run successfully!" confirms that the pipeline was successfully run and the data was successfully loaded into the destination.

 That's it!
-Have fun using dlt in Google Cloud Functions!
+Have fun using data_load_tool in Google Cloud Functions!